 Basic Pancake Nutrition

 Pancake calories and basic pancake nutrition can vary widely depending on many different factors, like whether you use a prepared mix or you follow your own recipe instead.
-The calories will also depend on whether you eat your pancakes plain or add in things like blueberries, bananas, nuts or even some extra sweetener.
+The calories will also depend on if you eat your pancakes plain or add in things like blueberries, bananas, nuts or even some extra sweetener.

-Calories in Syrup
+Calories in Syrup and Butter

 What's Healthier: Waffles or Pancakes?

-You can make healthier versions of your pancakes and waffles by opting for a homemade recipe instead of using a prepackaged mix that likely has artificial ingredients and more sugar than you need.
-There are a lot of pancake and waffle recipes out there that utilize gluten-free flours and whole ingredients instead of artificial ones.
+- Skip the refined flours: There are many pancake recipes out there that use whole-grain flours and whole-food ingredients.
 If you can eat gluten, the Cleveland Clinic recommends using whole-wheat flour and oats in place of processed, all-purpose flour to up the fiber and protein content.